The Federal Child Support Guidelines: Step-by-Step

 - means a parent, or a spouse who acts in the place of a parent, who is legally entitled to receive child support.

-- for child support purposes, means that the child spends at least 40 percent of the time with each parent over the course of a year.
+- means situations where a child spends at least 40 percent of the time with each parent over the course of a year.

 - Special circumstances